-Likewise, take a photographs (which include a timestamp) of your check-in and check-out which can offer proof of conditions as you found them and as you left them.
+Likewise, take photographs (which include a timestamp in the file information) of your check-in and check-out which can offer proof of conditions as you found them and as you left them.

 I had no evidence for any of these problems because I had no photos and because we communicated outside of Airbnb.